 Philadelphia Silver Smelter in Ketchum, Idaho, Late 19th Century, Folk Art

-A captivating glimpse into the actual setting of the Philadelphia Silver Smelter at Ketchum, Idaho portrayed by a naïve artist.
-The point of view of the artist centers upon the inner workings of the village itself and its functionality, along with the necessity of an accompanying freight railroad, locomotive, and box cars.
+The point of view of the artist centers upon the inner workings of the village itself and its functionality, along with the necessity of an accompanying freight railroad known as the Oregon Short Line, locomotive, and box cars.

-The primary dramatic components of the scene include the expansive village, rising smoke stacks, Bald Mountain, and prominent receding train tracks in the foreground.
+The primary dramatic components of the scene include the expansive village, rising smoke stacks of the smelters, Bald Mountain, and prominent receding train tracks of the Oregon Short Line owned by the Union Pacific Railroad in the foreground.

-The artist meticulously depicted accurate details of the encampment, which lends to the narrative and authentic nature of the painting.
+The unknown artist meticulously depicted accurate details of the encampment, which lends to the narrative and authentic nature of the painting.

 35" Length 30" Height